The Art of Travel 12/31/2021

 October 8th, 2020 at 11:44pm

 Bad configuration of Message to Display in Plugin parameters.

 I have experience.

 Funneling complex input to simple output takes work, discipline, and tenacity.
-Suck it up and do it anyway - otherwise you're demonstrating contempt for your customers.
+Suck it up and do it anyway.

 I've also been a customer of loyalty programs.
-Some are terrible.
+Some are ghastly.
 Most are okay.
 Some are brilliant.
 What makes a good one?

 It doesn't matter what a company's product is, or what its margins are.
 The cornerstone of a successful loyalty program is simplicity.